-By combining strong disciplinary training in French or history with interdisciplinary work in allied fields, our students develop the knowledge and tools to write dissertations that often stand out from those prepared by candidates without the benefit of interdisciplinary work.
+By combining strong disciplinary training in French, history, or anthropology with interdisciplinary work in allied fields, our students develop the knowledge and tools to write dissertations that often stand out from those prepared by candidates without the benefit of interdisciplinary work.
 Our students also profit from the Institute’s long-established ties to France’s top institutions of higher learning: the Ecole normale supérieure, Sciences-Po, the Ecole des hautes études en sciences sociales, and the University of Paris.
 Professors from these schools teach as visitors at the IFS and then welcome our students to their classes in France, where IFS doctoral candidates make important intellectual connections to their French counterparts.

-IFS graduates do very well in the academic marketplace, finding excellent jobs in departments representing their primary discipline, either French or history.
+IFS graduates do very well in the academic marketplace, finding excellent jobs in departments representing their primary discipline.
 Those who land in French departments are prepared to teach literature or French civilization or both.
 Recent IFS alumni with joint degrees in French and French studies teach in French departments at Wellesley College, Rice University, Goucher College, Middlebury College, Michigan State, Penn State, Adelphi and many other top schools.
 As for our French Studies/history graduates, they have acquired tenure or tenure-track positions at Harvard, LeHigh, Rice, Brooklyn College, the University of Denver, Ball State University, the University of Oklahoma, and several other leading schools.